 Here’s my older brother, David, kindly mincing the lobster meat for me in exchange for the recipe

 Using a sharp, large knife, place it directly on the centre of the first tail.
 Using a mallet, tap sternly to split the shell straight through the middle with your other hand.
 Remove the meat and dice.
 Repeat with remaining tails.

 Chop and dice one onion, one green pepper, one stalk of celery and one large ripened tomato (or two tablespoons of canned, diced tomatoes).

 Add one tablespoon of olive oil to a skillet and sauté the diced vegetables starting with your peppers, then your onion and celery on a medium heat.
 Add the tomato once the rest has started to soften.
 Continue to sauté on a medium heat for 5 minutes until the tomato also softens.

 Add the lobster, two tablespoons of tomato paste, some fresh thyme (a Bahamian must!) and salt and pepper to taste.
 Cover with a lid and simmer for 20 minutes.
 To really add some kick, try adding a small splash of ‘old sour’ or the juice of a lime and some red pepper flakes to taste.

-Karen, and the rest of the staff at the Green Turtle Club were quick to correct me when I asked if grits (polenta) would be the best side dish to serve with the minced lobster.
-They said that a fresh pot of white rice and coleslaw was much more Bahamian and made the dish feel that much healthier.
-However, the benefit of this saucy dish is that it works with most side dishes although I did find that opting with white rice and some of the fresh pumpkin from the local grocery store was a clean and refreshing accompaniment.
+Karen, and the rest of the staff at the Green Turtle Club, were quick to correct me when I asked if grits (or polenta) would be the best side dish to serve with the minced lobster.
+They said that a fresh pot of white rice and coleslaw was much more Bahamian.
+However, the benefit of this saucy dish is that it works with most side dishes, although I did find that opting with white rice and some of the fresh pumpkin from the local grocery store was a clean and refreshing accompaniment.

 *Please note that lobster/ crawfish season is closed in the Bahamas until August 1st.
 Please respect the laws in place and allow repopulation.